FabianSchmick/photography/README.md

 php bin/console doctrine:migrations:migrate
 ```

-Now you only need to run `npm install` and `gulp deploy` in the project root to generate the stylesheet and javascript files.
+Now you only need to run `npm install` and `npm run build` in the project root to generate the stylesheet and javascript files.

 If you need some example data run:
 ```